5 Preservatives to Avoid

 July 19, 2024

-Man microwaving food
+Man microwaving processed meal

 Processed foods can be a double-edge sword.
 On one hand, they’re easy, convenient time savers.
 But they are often made with questionable ingredients, from high fructose corn syrup, excessive salt and added sugars.